OWASP/www-chapter-noida/index.md

 ## Unveiling the Cyber Odyssey

-The Open Web Application Security Project (OWASP) is a nonprofit foundation committed to enhancing software security.
+The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation committed to enhancing software security.
 Our projects, tools, documents, forums, and chapters are open to all who share an interest in advancing application security.

 Dive into OWASP's world: